brightprogrammer/brightprogrammer.github.io/content/_index.md

 <br>

-You can also reach me at [My self-hosted mattermost instance](chat.brightprogrammer.in).
+You can also reach me at my email admin@brightprogrammer.in